Todaku/DockerAnsibleCounter/readme.md

   One of the points of issue I encountered was an issue with my playbook that handled running the docker-compose task.
   The issue was when the playbook gets to that specific task, the playbook would not finish its run without a user termination
   (ctrl+c).
 This issue was quickly patched up by including the "-d" flag within the command call; this runs docker in the background (the daemon) and allows Ansible to finish the playbook.
 Without this, I had to use another terminal window and ssh into the vagrant box to manually verify the correctness.

+  In addition to reflecting on the issues I faced, some potential issues I see would be scalability/configuration drift.
+I mention these two because they correlate with an issue of moving forward in the lifeline of this implementation.
+I am a novice with these technologies, so I did not make scalability a priority in my implementation.
+Additional as the project scales, configuration drift may happen through small updates that result in broken functionality.

   Additionally, I think it would be valuable to consider alternative solutions to implementation.
 Possible alternatives would be without the usage of Flash/redis to bring up the python app.
 I happened to read on those and believed that they would be appropriate for the task, but there is more room to explore.